arangodb/docs/3.10/graphs-enterprise-graphs-management.md

     The collection type cannot be modified later.

 The creation of a graph requires the name and some SmartGraph options.
-Due to the API `edgeDefinitions` and `orphanCollections` have to be given, but both can be empty arrays and be added later.
+Due to the API, `edgeDefinitions` and `orphanCollections` have to be given but both can be empty arrays and be added later.

 The `edgeDefinitions` can be created using the convenience method `_relation`